 implement services in less time using Python, a very high-level programming language that promotes ease of use and development speed.
 A Hello World service is shown below.
 Such a service can be hot-deployed onto a cluster without a need to restart servers.

 from zato.server.service import Service class HelloWorld(Service): def handle(self): self.response.payload = 'How goes it?'

 Various interfaces that Zato can access allow one for reaching out to any application, regardless of its origin and programming language used.
 The interfaces include:

 Zato has a slick and powerful web admin application for administrator to manage the environments.
 Web admin allows one to perform routine, planned as well as ad-hoc activities, such as deploying services, configuring security, access channels, browsing the messages and more.

 Almost no server restarts are required.
 Servers automatically reload their configuration without disrupting the message processing.
 Almost all changes propagate across all nodes of a cluster completely behind the scenes.

 Zato is open-source software licensed under a commercial-friendly LGPL license and is not only code proper but also an open-source project promoting open collaboration through peer production and the exchange of ideas between developers and users.
-Everyone is strongly encouraged to take part in the project and help build better world through nicer, faster, easier and more reliable software!
+Everyone is strongly encouraged to take part in the project!